Fake ID Defense in Jacksonville, FL

-Recent Fake ID handled by Criminal Defense Attorney Kate Mesic
+Recent Fake ID Handled by Attorney Kate Mesic

-I recently defended a Florida Fake ID case where a high school student was involved.
-The only reason my client got a Notice to Appear (NTA) was because the owner of the bar insisted that officers give him “something.”
+Our firm recently defended a Florida fake ID case where a high school student was involved.
+The only reason our client got a Notice to Appear (NTA) was because the owner of the bar insisted that officers give him “something.”
 Please understand that although an arrest is rare it does not minimize the possibility of your child facing a felony for something as stupid as using a fake ID.
-Most of the time, the bar tender or a bouncer will take the fake id from the person and destroy it.
-Like in this case, someone will go to jail or get an NTA if the owner insists on it or the person refuses to leave or causes a scene in the bar/club.
+Most of the time, the bartender or a bouncer will take the fake ID from the person and destroy it.
+In this case, someone will go to jail or get an NTA if the owner insists on it or the person refuses to leave or causes a scene in the bar/club.